-- 3.2.
-A concise overview of the new requirements has been published by the IMO in the form of infographics, which are attached as Annex 1 and Annex 2 of this Bulletin for information. - 3.3.
+- 3.3.
+A concise overview of the Polar Code requirements have been published by the IMO in the form of infographics, which are attached as Annex 1 and Annex 2 of this Notice for information. - 3.4.
 The Polar Code consists of Part A (mandatory requirements) and Part B (guidance).
-Part I-A addresses safety related measures and Part II-A outlines pollution prevention requirements. - 3.4.
+Part I-A addresses safety related measures and Part II-A outlines pollution prevention requirements. - 3.5.
 Non-mandatory Part I-B and Part II-B provide guidance on implementation of the requirements listed in Parts I-A and II-A respectively, and should be taken into consideration when preparing a Polar Waters Operation Manual (PWOM).